ahalterman/campaign_analysis_calculators/README.md

 This repository contains the code used to produce three interactive calculators used in "The Case for Campaign Analysis: A Method for Studying Military Operations", published in *International Security*.
 All three are R Shiny code, with the main model logic in a `server.R` file, and the interactive front end in `ui.R`.
 Please refer to the paper and appendix for details about each of these models.

 - `european_conventional_balance`: code to replicate and extend Posen's conventional military balance analysis of NATO and the Warsaw Pact in 1980s Europe.
+[Live demo](https://campaign-analysis.shinyapps.io/Inadvertent_Escalation/
+)
 - `merits_of_uncertainty` is a replication and extension of Wu Riqiang's 2020 article in *International Security* studying the Chinese nuclear force's susceptibility to nuclear first strikes.
+[Live demo](https://campaign-analysis.shinyapps.io/Merits_of_Uncertainty/)
 - `first_strike` is a replication and extension of Lieber and Press's 2006 model of a US nuclear first strike on Russian nuclear forces, with extensions to make it match Wu's Chinese scenario more closely (e.g. options for dispersal and imperfect knowledge).
+[Live demo](https://campaign-analysis.shinyapps.io/Nuclear_Counterforce/
+)

 ## Citation